 - Preheat the battery and the car before you leave, while the car is still connected to the power supply.
-This gives by far the most range in winter, because heating the battery and the passenger compartment at the beginning is responsible for the greatest loss of range.
-If this energy is taken directly from the mains and not from the battery, this will provide more kilometres.
-Over long distances, the additional consumption of a Tesla is only about 10% higher than in summer, even at sub-zero temperatures with pre-heating.
+This gives by far the most range in winter because heating the battery and the passenger compartment at the beginning is responsible for the greatest loss of range.
+If this energy is taken directly from the mains and not from the battery, this will provide more kilometers.
+Over long distances, the additional consumption of a Tesla is only about 10% higher than in summer, even at sub-zero temperatures with preheating.
 The new function “planned departure time” from software version v10.1 makes preheating even easier.

 - Use the seat heater more and heat the passenger compartment a little less.
 The seat heater is much more efficient than the fan heater.
 This saves energy, which has a very positive effect, especially on short journeys.

 - Set the heating to “manual” and not “automatic”.
-The following settings have proved to be most effective in my Model S: 24 degrees (the effective indoor temperature is usually about two degrees below the set temperature in winter with MS/MX), air flow on top/middle/bottom switched on.
+The following settings have proved to be most effective in my Model S: 24 degrees (the effective indoor temperature is usually about two degrees below the set temperature in winter with MS/MX), airflow on top/middle/bottom switched on.
 Fan on level 3.

 - Increase the tire pressure slightly.
 This improves the rolling resistance and also reduces the consumption of a Tesla.

 Both the Model S and X and the Model 3 have their temperature break-even point at 10 degrees outside temperature.
 Below that is winter operation and consumption increases with every degree.
 Above 10 degrees, it is significantly lower.
 However, short distances at low temperatures are not representative, as the battery heating always runs for about 10-15 minutes.
-If you drive a lot of short distances and park your Tesla for 30 minutes in between, you have the worst conditions for consumption in winter.
+If you drive many short distances and park your Tesla for 30 minutes in between, you have the worst conditions for consumption in winter.
 The battery heats up while driving and cools down during the standstill times, senselessly burns energy.
 Unfortunately, battery heating while driving cannot be prevented in the Model 3, as there is no range mode in the settings.